The Radio London Fab Forties

 (Left) The printed sleeve

 EMI chiefs had always been very anti-offshore radio, believing that a large amount of airplay reduced, rather than enhanced, their sales figures.
-Other record companies strongly disagreed and felt that getting as much exposure as possible was the easiest way to produce hits.
+The company's preferred method of promotion was via sponsored programmes on Radio Luxembourg, which normally featured only part of the song.
+The thinking behind this was 'leave 'em wanting more - if they like the bit they've heard they'll go and buy the single'.
+Other record companies strongly disagreed and felt that getting as much on-air exposure as possible was the easiest way to produce hits.
 One example was Tony Hall of Deram, who had asked Alan Keen to give 'Whiter Shade of Pale' a trial spin, as a favour.
-Just one play provoked an incredible public response and with further assistance from the offshore stations, the record went on to become a huge international success.
+Just one play

 Some have said that the ‘bootleg tape’ story was merely invented to blackmail EMI into giving Radio London an exclusive.
 Admittedly, the tale does sound somewhat far-fetched and is compounded by the fact that the participants have remained unnamed since 1967.
 But whether or not the boyfriend, his girlfriend or indeed the tape ever existed, the ploy worked!
 Dick James agreed to supply Alan Keen with a proper tape of Sgt Pepper's on the proviso that he did not reveal where it had come from.
 As a music publisher, allowing a radio station an unauthorised copy of the album could have landed James in a lot of trouble.

-Richard Swainson alleged that although Sgt Pepper's was aired with Big L jingles played over the tracks to prevent any further bootlegging by rivals, the Caroline DJs were so keen to get their hands on it that they recorded it off air and played it to their own audience, Radio London jingles and all!
+Richard Swainson alleged that although Sgt Pepper's was aired with the Big L PAMS jingles played over the tracks to prevent any further bootlegging by rivals, the Caroline DJs were so keen to get their hands on it that they recorded it off air and played it to their own audience, Radio London jingles and all!

 The Beatles' publicist Tony Barrow revealed that he had no objection to Radio London playing the album early, and neither had the Fab Four.
-In fact he believed that this early airplay was responsible for EMI bringing the release of Sgt Pepper's forward by a week.
-It came out twenty days after its first outing on Big L.
+In fact he believed that this early airplay was responsible for EMI bringing

-Journalist David Hughes admitted that because Disc and Music Echo had been given no preview copy, he was only able to write his review for the paper by listening via a small transistor radio, to the album as it was played on Radio London.
+Journalist David Hughes admitted that because Disc and Music Echo had been given no preview copy, he had been able to write his review for the paper only by listening

 It was May 20th before Kenny Everett got to play Sgt Pepper's.
 He and fellow ex-shipmate Chris Denning were now working for the BBC and Kenny aired extracts from the sensational new album on the Light Programme, during Denning's show 'Where It's At'.
 Needle time restrictions at the Beeb would not have allowed the album to have been played in full.

-Sgt Pepper's caused such a stir that Alan Keen then took the unprecedented step of placing the grand finale track A Day in the Life – never released as a single – at number one in the Big L Fab Forty for June 11th.
-Meanwhile, the Beeb banned it, citing lyrical drug references.
-Like most bannings, this move merely enhanced the existing publicity.
+Sgt Pepper's caused such a stir that Alan Keen then took the unprecedented step of placing the grand finale track 'A Day in the Life' – never released as a single – at number one in the Big L Fab Forty for June 11th.

 Sgt Pepper's Lonely Hearts Club Band is still available as a 12 inch vinyl LP, enabling people to appreciate the full benefit of the sleeve artwork.
 You can, of course, also buy it on CD.